Adrian Adlam

 Adrian Adlam (born 24 December 1963) is a British violinist, conductor and music educator.
 He was educated at Westminster Abbey, Winchester College, Conservatoire Royale de Musique of Brussels and the Hochschule fur Musik, Hanover.

-Adlam has performed as a soloist and chamber musician throughout Europe, the USA and Japan.
+Adlam has performed as a soloist and chamber musician throughout Europe, the US and Japan.
 He has appeared as concertmaster with several European orchestras, including the London Symphony Orchestra, the Deutsche Kammerphilharmonie and the BBC Scottish Symphony Orchestra in which he has collaborated with such distinguished musicians as Bernstein, Boulez, Mehta, Solti, Ozawa, Haitink, Davis and Tilson Thomas.